 A new year means new books.
-And in the first half of 2022, there are some awesome books set to be released.
+And in 2022, there will be some awesome romance books released.
 I wanted to share the list of the anticipated romance reads I’m excited to read in 2022.
-Because romance is the one genre I always turn to when I’m not sure what to read.
+Because romance is the one genre, I always turn to when I’m unsure what to read.
 While this list isn’t extensive, or all the books I’m planning on filling my shelves with.

 So if you’re unsure what books to add to your wish list, here are 7 romance books to keep an eye on to read in 2022.

 All release dates are based in the UK (as that’s where I live), unless otherwise specified.

 Book Lovers by Emily Henry

 One summer.
 Two rivals.
 A plot twist they didn’t see coming… Nora Stephens’ life is books—she’s read them all—and she is not that type of heroine.
 In fact, the only people Nora is a heroine for are her clients, for whom she lands enormous deals as a cutthroat literary agent, and her beloved little sister Libby.
 This is why she agrees to go to Sunshine Falls.
 But instead of picnics in meadows or run-ins with a handsome country doctor or bulging-forearmed bartender, Nora keeps bumping into Charlie Lastra, a bookish brooding editor from back in the city.
 It would be a meet-cute if not for the fact that they’ve met many times, and it’s never been cute.